 Smoke bombs are affordable and can be used in a variety of settings.
 You can use them as backgrounds, foregrounds, or props to hide your model’s face.

-They can be quite dangerous though, especially when used indoors.
-Familiarise yourself with smoke bomb hazards to keep yourself and your model safe.
+They can be pretty dangerous, though, primarily when used indoors.
+So familiarize yourself with smoke bomb safety precautions to keep yourself and your model safe.

-If the risks outweigh the creative benefits, you can use incense or flour instead.
+Don’t recreate this unless you know how to handle smoke bombs professionally.
+If the risks outweigh the creative benefits, you can use incense instead.

-Slow shutter speed is often used in landscape photography to track the natural movements of water or wind.
-In surreal portrait photography, you can use motion blur to capture ghostly figures or create a more abstract effect.
+A slow shutter speed is often used in landscape photography to show the natural movements of water or the effects of the wind.
+In surreal portrait photography, you can use a slow shutter speed to show motion blur.
+You can capture ghostly figures or create a more abstract effect.